jentery/routledgeCompanionMSDH/projects.md

 HTML: HyperText Markup Language is the standard markup language for creating web pages.

 Humument: An altered Victorian novel (A Human Document by W.H.
-Mallock (1892)) project by artist Tom Philips, started in 1966.
+Mallock (1892)) project by artist Tom Phillips, started in 1966.
 See www.tomphillips.co.uk/humument.

 HyperCard: An application that enables Macintosh users to author hypertext pages without any programming knowledge, developed in the 1980s.